 The District Attorney's Office maintains a specialized unit for the handling of consumer issues.
-Headed by Chief Attorney Sharon Werner, the unit is comprised of attorneys as well as investigators who handle consumer questions and concerns on a daily basis.
+Headed by Senior Assistant District Attorney Avery Elofsson, the unit is comprised of attorneys as well as investigators who handle consumer questions and concerns on a daily basis.
 The Consumer Protection Division has initiated proactive investigations in our community to explore scams that take consumers' hard-earned money.
 Such investigations have included a review of auto-repair practices, home improvement fraud, appliance repair scams and business practices that involve price scanning devices that are inaccurate and cost consumers thousands of dollars each year.

 In the felony criminal division, over one third of the legal staff is assigned to the prosecution of adult offenders.
 Within this area of trial practice, certain specialty areas exist.
 It is imperative that attorneys be trained and proficient in the intricacies of the varied cases that come before the courts.
 These units, within the trial division, primarily handle the following categories of cases:

-The prosecutors in this unit, supervised by Assistant District Attorney Mike Jennings, specialize in narcotics, dangerous drugs, firearms and asset forfeiture violations.
+The prosecutors in this unit specialize in narcotics, dangerous drugs, firearms and asset forfeiture violations.
 The drugs range from methamphetamine to varieties of synthetic marijuana, like K-2.
 These prosecutors work regularly with both undercover narcotics investigators and with street level enforcement sections including the patrol sections of all law enforcement agencies in the county as well as specialized units, including SCAT and K-9 enforcement.

 The attorneys prosecuting these cases have developed expertise in the handling of violent gang crimes, arson offenses and property crimes such as home burglary and those cases where property crimes are ancillary to the gang affiliation.
 Assistant District Attorney CJ Rieg supervises the Gang Unit.